RomainChor/DataScience/In_progress/nosql.md

-# noSQL
+# About noSQL

 Figures source: OpenClassrooms

-noSQL was designed to provide a solution to a drawback from SQL usage: **distributed processing**. noSQL features a different way of making queries and handles data storage as well.
+noSQL was designed to provide a solution to a drawback from SQL usage: **distributed processing**. noSQL solutions feature a different way of making queries and handle files distribution as well.

 ## noSQL families
 Depending on the usage, several families of noSQL solutions exist.